oktadev/okta-blog/_source/_posts/2020-04-22-build-secure-aws-lambda-nodejs-react.md

 ## The React Application

-With your API set up and ready to go, you can begin to work on the react.js application.
+With your API set up and ready to go, you can begin to work on the React.js application.

-### Setup your Application
+### Create Your Node.js Application

 To set up your app,  use the [Create React App tool chain defined here](https://reactjs.org/docs/create-a-new-react-app.html).
-This provides a quick and handy way to fire up a new react.js application.
-Navigate to the parent folder where your react.js application will be.
+This provides a quick and handy way to fire up a new React.js application.
+Navigate to the parent folder where your React.js application will be.
 Then, use the npx package runner with the command `npx create-react-app {folder}`.
 Then, go grab a cup of tea or coffee as this process takes a  few minutes.

 Once it is complete, you can install the dependencies for the application.

-First, get the Okta react libraries.
+First, get the Okta React libraries.

 ```console
 npm install @okta/okta-auth-js@3.1